 Leeward CC encourages the use of campus facilities by students, faculty, staff, affiliated organizations, and non- affiliated groups that that follow appropriate facility use guidelines.
 The Pearl City campus enforces a curfew of 11:00 p.m.
 After 11:00 p.m., Leeward CC asks that the campus be vacated unless specific arrangements have been made for the campus community and/or the general public to attend educational, cultural, or recreational performances or events.
 During these times, access for students, faculty, staff, and guests is limited to the facilities in which these performances or events are held.
-The Wai anae Moku facilities are open to students, faculty, staff, and affiliated organizations during class and operational hours only.
+The Wai'anae Moku and Wahiawā facilities are open to students, faculty, staff, and affiliated organizations during class and operational hours only.

-Parking at Leeward CC Pearl City and Wai'anae Moku is free of charge; however, the designated parking lots are for students, employees, vendors, and members of the general public with legitimate reason to be on campus.
-Parking lot access is controlled by gates (swinging or chain)

-and monitored and managed by the Campus Security Office.
+Parking at Leeward CC Pearl City, Wai'anae Moku, and Wahiawā is free of charge; however, the designated parking lots are for students, employees, vendors, and members of the general public with legitimate reason to be on campus.
+Parking lot access is controlled by gates (swinging or chain) and monitored and managed by the Campus Security Office.
 Regular security patrols are conducted with the intent of reducing unauthorized individuals on campus and thereby minimizing risk associated with unwanted or criminal activities.
+General parking at the Pearl City campus is restricted to those with valid parking permits.
+Visitors may park in parking stalls marked for Visitors for up to three hours.
+An extension of this time may be obtained by contacting the Pearl City Campus Security Office at 808-455-0611 or in-person at LA 238.
+For more information about parking, please visit the Parking Rules, Regulations and Procedures section of the Leeward CC website.

 A security fence runs the length of the Pearl Harbor side (south) of the Pearl City campus, the length of the western border separating Leeward CC from the Honolulu Authority for Rapid Transportation (HART) rail operations center, and the eastern border of the campus that is adjacent to a neighboring housing complex.
 The front of campus that is adjacent to Ala 'Ike is controlled by the aforementioned parking lot gates and a low rock wall and hedge/landscaping.
 The Wai'anae Moku campus is completely enclosed by a fence.
+The Wahiawā campus is enclosed by fencing and neighboring structures.